9 Tips to Make Moving Easier for Kids

 - Enjoy some time with your child in your home before you leave it.
 Make some memories in this home and really soak in these moments.

-Packing your toddler’s things.
+6) Be strategic about packing your toddler’s things.

 Leave your child’s things to the end of your packing.
 Avoid packing up their bedroom until you absolutely have to so that they have a familiar place to retreat to as the house around them changes.

 When you do pack up your child’s things, involve them in the process.
-Help them fill a box with their toys so that they feel included.
+Help them fill a box with their toys so they feel included.
 Take special care of that box and label it in a way that your child can understand.

-If you’re moving with a BigSteelBox, pack the boxes with your child’s things into the moving container last, so they will be first things that you unpack and open in your new home.
+If you’re moving with a BigSteelBox, pack the boxes with your child’s things into the moving container last, so they will be the first things that you unpack and open in your new home.
 Make a big deal about unpacking it and emphasize that the rest of their things will be unpacked shortly too.

 Arrange for your toddler to have a babysitter for moving day if you are moving locally.
-With boxes and furniture being moved, the noise and chaos of the day is no place for a toddler.
+With boxes and furniture being moved, the noise and chaos of the day is no place for small children.
 There are too many distractions for you to give your toddler your full attention, so it’s best to leave them out of it.
 Just make sure that they arrive in your new home with enough time before bedtime to explore the house or they may not be able to get to sleep!

 If a babysitter is not an option for you, take the time to explain what is happening step-by-step to your child.
 Those boxes will be transported to your new home, they’re not going to disappear.
 Give them extra attention and include them in the process by asking them to watch over a very special stuffed animal or to take care of that bright blue sippy cup.

-When everything is packed and out of the old house walk your toddler from room to room to say goodbye.
+When everything is packed and out of the old house, walk your toddler from room to room to say goodbye.
 Let them take their time and answer any questions they may have on your tour.
 This closure can be good for both you and your child.

 Here are some precautions you can take to ensure your child’s safety: